billpmurphy/hask-archive/README.md

 Nothing
 ```

-Similarly, if a function wrapped in `in_either` raises an exception, the
+Notice that we have taken a regular Python function that throws Exceptions, and
+are now handling it in a type-safe, monadic way.

+The `in_either` function works just like `in_maybe`.
+If an Exception is thrown,
-wrapped function will return the exception wrapped in `Left`.
-Otherwise, the
+the wrapped function will return the exception wrapped in `Left`.
+Otherwise,
-result will be returned wrapped in `Right`.
+the result will be returned wrapped in `Right`.

 ```python
 either_eat = in_either(eat_cheese)